Superzchen/iLearnPlus/README.md

 # Methods
 Four major modules, including *iLearnPlus-Basic*, *iLearnPlus-Estimator*, *iLearnPlus-AutoML*, and *iLearnPlus-LoadModel*, are provided in *iLearnPlus* for biologists and bioinformaticians to conduct customizable sequence-based feature engineering and analysis, machine-learning algorithm construction, performance assessment, statistical analysis, and data visualization, without additional programming.![iLearnPlus](https://github.com/Superzchen/iLearnPlus/blob/main/images/Architecture.png )

+# Running Environment
+  *iLearnPlus* is an open-source Python-based toolkit, which operates in the Python environment (Python version 3.6 or above) and can run on multiple operating systems (such as Windows, Mac and Linux).
+Prior to installing and running *iLearnPlus*, all the dependencies should be installed in the Python environment, including sys, os, re, PyQt5, qdarkstyle, numpy (1.18.5), pandas (1.0.5), threading, sip, datetime, platform, pickle, copy, scikit-learn (0.23.1), math, scipy (1.5.0), collections, itertools, torch (≥1.3.1), lightgbm (2.3.1), xgboost (1.0.2), matplotlib (3.1.1), seaborn,  joblib, warnings, random, multiprocessing and time. **For convenience, we strongly recommended users to install the Anaconda Python environment in your local computer.
+The software can be freely downloaded from https://www.anaconda.com/.**

 # Installation

   - Download *iLearnPlus* by
   ```sh
   git clone https://github.com/Superzchen/iLearnPlus
   ```
-  *iLearnPlus* is an open-source Python-based toolkit, which operates in the Python environment (Python version 3.6 or above) and can run on multiple operating systems (such as Windows, Mac and Linux).
-Prior to installing and running *iLearnPlus*, all the dependencies should be installed in the Python environment, including sys, os, re, PyQt5, qdarkstyle, numpy (1.18.5), pandas (1.0.5), threading, sip, datetime, platform, pickle, copy, scikit-learn (0.23.1), math, scipy (1.5.0), collections, itertools, torch (≥1.3.1), lightgbm (2.3.1), xgboost (1.0.2), matplotlib (3.1.1), seaborn,  joblib, warnings, random, multiprocessing and time. **For convenience, we strongly recommended users to install the Anaconda Python environment in your local computer.
-The software can be freely downloaded from https://www.anaconda.com/.**

   - Step 1.
 Download and install the anaconda platform.
   ```sh